Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 ## Flashable Cameras
 - [Flashable Game Boy Camera](https://github.com/2BitWizard/GB_Mini_Camera) by 2BitWizard (Mini board) and my own [comprehensive fork](https://github.com/Raphael-Boichot/GB_Mini_Camera).
 - [PicNRec AIO](https://shop.insidegadgets.com/product/gameboy-camera-picnrec-aio/) and the [Gameboy Camera Flash Cart](https://shop.insidegadgets.com/product/gameboy-camera-flash-cart/) by InsideGadget (regular board).
 - [Game Boy Mini Camera](https://github.com/gameboycamera/game-boy-mini-camera) by Christopher Graves (Mini board), redesigned into the size of a typical Game Boy Cart and [stickers](https://github.com/supertazon/Game-Boy-Mini-Camera-Famicom-styled-label) going with it.
-Beware, its a [not commercial license](https://ko-fi.com/s/5a678033de).
+Beware, its a very rare case of [not commercial license](https://creativecommons.org/licenses/by-nc-sa/4.0/) that is [just a bit commercial, but not much](https://ko-fi.com/s/5a678033de).
 - [Flashable Game Boy Camera](https://github.com/HDR/Gameboy-Camera-Flashcart) by HDR, the first published project (regular board), coming with it's childish [Wall of Shame](https://github.com/HDR/Licence-Violation-Hall-Of-Shame) if you dare applying the license that the author himself does not understand.

 ## Custom roms